 - A vendor checklist will be given to every returning vendor before the start of each season.
 This must be filled out and signed before approval is given.
 Changes can only be made with approval from the Market Manager, so it is important that vendors list everything they intend to sell throughout the entire season.

-Weather Conditions: Look at the weather forecast for the area before you visit.
-Check Business Status: Verify that the business will be open on the day you intend to visit, taking holidays into account.
+Check Weather: Look at the weather forecast for the area before you visit.
+Check Business Status: Confirm that the business is operational on the day you plan to visit, considering public holidays and any reported closures.